giladturok/CleanCV/README.md

 See examples: [Gilad Turok](https://giladturok.com/cv), [Jane Doe](https://janedoe.com/cv), [John Smith](https://johnsmith.com/cv).

 > [!TIP]
 > **Using CleanCV?** We'd love to feature you!
-[Open an issue](https://github.com/giladturok/CleanCV/issues) with a link to your CV and we'll add you to our gallery.
+[Open an issue](https://github.com/giladturok/CleanCV/issues) with a link to your CV to be addded to our gallery.

 ## Create Your Own Repository